School Year

 SIP - Areas of Focus

-To build positive and collaborative relationships with families in order to support student achievement and development, while respecting the diverse and cultural needs of all stakeholders.
+A child’s education is a responsibility shared by the school and family.
+Our vision is to build positive and collaborative relationships with families in order to support student achievement and development, while respecting the diverse and cultural needs of all stakeholders.

 (View Marzano Model)